51 Nurse Essentials for 2023 (That Every Nurse Should Own)

 5. Smartphone

-A smartphone with lots of storage space will help you stay organized and connected on the go.
-You’ll find yourself downloading helpful apps and guides whether you’re in nursing school or an experienced nurse.
+A smartphone with lots of storage space can make all the difference in helping you stay organized and connected on the go.
+You’ll find yourself downloading helpful apps and guides whether you’re in nursing school, a new grad nurse, or an experienced nurse.

 6. Watch